abhijitjadhav1998/Deepfake_detection_using_deep_learning/Django Application/README.md

 <b>Note:</b> Before running the project make sure you have created directories namely <strong>models, uploaded_images, uploaded_videos</strong> in the project root and that you have proper permissions to access them.

+## Prerequisite
+1. Copy your trained model to the models folder.
+   - You can download our trained models from the [Google Drive](https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing) or you can train your models using the steps mentioned in Model Creation directory.

 ### Step 1: Create virtualenv

 `python -m venv venv`